TexasInstruments/edgeai-tensorlab/tests/onnx_backend/README.md

 - To disable TIDL offload, include command-line argument `--disable-tidl-offload`

+- By default the tests use a host process and a sub-process in order to effectively capture the output of fatal python failures.
+To run each test in its own process use the command-line argument `--no-subprocess`

 - Bug: Compilation and inference cannot be performed in the same script ([JIRA here](https://jira.itg.ti.com/browse/TIDL-3845)).
 By default, each test only performs compilation.
 To run inference, add command-line option `--run-infer`.
 Therefore to run compilation and inference for all tests, run the following commands:

 ```bash